FarronF/limerick-council-meetings/meetings/2023/05/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 20th April 2023.md

 **Meetings**

+o The Meetings administrator requested potential dates for the following meetings:
+---
-o The Meetings administrator requested potential dates for the following meetings:---  Briefing by Sergeant Ber Leetch on Personal Safety for the Elected Members
+ Briefing by Sergeant Ber Leetch on Personal Safety for the Elected Members

 (suggested 4th May)